TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

    function :php:`\TYPO3\CMS\Core\Utility\GeneralUtilitycmpIP()` for details on syntax.
 Setting this to blank value will deny all.
    Setting to "*" will allow all.

+   Have also a look into the :ref:`security guidelines
+   <security-global-typo3-options-devIpMask>`.

 .. index::
    TYPO3_CONF_VARS SYS; ddmmyy